 Now we’re in the Dept of Agriculture’s fire ant control lab.
 It’s just as awesome as you think.
 Men in white coats and porn ‘taches manipulating ants in white plastic trays.

 On to the life cycle of the fire ant.
 Winged queens mate in the air with winged males, then fly off to form a new colony.
 The ants only recognise the queen because of a pheromone she exudes.
-Back at the lab, they’re trying to use this pheromone to con the other ants into believing that a piece of stick is their queen.
+Back at the lab, the scientists are trying to use this pheromone to con the other ants into believing that a piece of stick is their queen.
 Heh!
 Stupid ants.

 Ants viewed through electron microscopes, neat.
 Oh, wow.
 A scientist milking venom from a fire ant under a microscope.
 Close up on the ant attacking a human hand.
 First it bites with its mandibles, then squirts venom into the wound.
 Nasty!
 Close up of skin of ant victim – ew!
 Aw, now dogs and cows that have been stung.
 And pictures of people who have been attacked.
 Yikes.
 Just when I thought America couldn’t get more scary.